How to conduct a competitive analysis

-But to create those unique offerings, you need to know who your competitors are and what they are bringing to the market.
+To build a successful business, you need to stand out from the competition.
+That requires some knowledge of who your competitors are and what they bring to the market.

 1. Identify your competitors